a-ads/blog/content/blog/important-changes-for-unregistered-users.md

 author: Olga Ostrovskaya
 thumbnail: ../../static/assets/undraw_authentication_fsn5обложка.png
 big_picture: ../../static/assets/undraw_authentication_fsn5квадрат.png
-meta_title: Anonymous accounts for unregistered users
+meta_title: Anonymous accounts for unregistered users | A-ADS Blog
 meta_description: Learn about the new sign-up and sign-in webpages for unregistered users with our informative article.
 Discover how an anonymous account is created automatically upon the creation of ad units and campaigns, and how to manage it using the access code.
-Our article explains how to specify email, username, and password for your unregistered account and how to transition into a registered user for security reasons.
-Don't miss out on the benefits of a registered account - read our article on anonymous accounts for unregistered users today!
+But don't miss out on the benefits of a registered account!
 ---
 We are pleased to announce that we now have new [sign-up](https://a-ads.com/user/sign_up#!access-code) and [sign-in](https://a-ads.com/user/sign_in#!access-code) webpages for those using the access code, i.e., unregistered users.